muskie82/MonoGS/README.md

 # Note
 - In an academic paper, please refer to our work as **Gaussian Splatting SLAM** or **MonoGS** for short (this repo's name) to avoid confusion with other works.
 - Differential Gaussian Rasteriser with camera pose gradient computation is available [here](https://github.com/rmurai0610/diff-gaussian-rasterization-w-pose.git).
+- **[New]** Speed-up version of our code is available in `dev.speedup` branch, It achieves up to 10fps on monocular fr3/office sequence while keeping consistent performance (tested on RTX4090/i9-12900K).
+The code will be merged into the main branch after further refactoring and testing.

 # Getting Started
 ## Installation